 Kirkcudbright is one of Scotland's most vibrant small towns and is just a wonderful ride down the coast from your first base at Castle Douglas.

-With its pastel colored houses, the castle, and the fact that it still has real family owned and operated shops, and a working harbor, you will find it delightful.
+With its pastel-colored houses, the castle, and the fact that it still has real family-owned and operated shops, and a working harbor, you will find it delightful.
 You can ride out along the coast, into the hills or a bit of both, you make the choice every day.
-Pick from a range of 10, 20, 30, 40 mile or further, rides that have been tried tested and hand picked for you.
+Pick from a range of 10, 20, 30, 40 miles or further, rides that have been tried tested, and handpicked for you.

 If you want to take a day off the bike this is a good place to do that and visit the many galleries and craft shops.